kikiklang/pomme-page/README.md

 Pomme Page use modules to display informations:
 - **myrtille** a big link with a nice icon of your favorite site
 - **raisin** a group of categorised links
+- **pomme** not really a module.
+Will be found in the `index.pug` file. its only function is to fill empty spaces.
 - **clock** time & date
 - **search** use duckduckgo or google search engines
 - **binance** past and current crypto currencies data